 The Robert Barron Building, today home to Shoppers Drug Mart, is located at 728 Yonge St (at Charles St W on the southwest corner) in the Bay Cloverhill neighbourhood of Toronto.

 Built in 1889 for Scottish-born grocer Robert Barron, architect GW Gouinlock designed the three-storey red brick building.
-At the time it was constructed, the building was worth an estimated $7,000.
+When it was constructed, the building was worth an estimated $7,000.
 Mr Barron continued to purchase properties near his original building.
 One was the property just south at 726 Yonge St, which became his fish store.

 The Architecture of the Robert Barron Building